From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Introduction

 Specifically, we propose a two-stage entropy-guided RLVR training method.
-During the early phase of training, we encourage the model to output more diversely by maximizing token-level entropy.
-This promotes exploration and prevents the model from overfitting to noisy data.
-As the training is processed, the model has captured most of the information from the datasets.
-We then proceed to the second stage, where entropy minimization is applied to encourage more confident and deterministic outputs.
+During the early phase of training, we maximize token-level entropy to encourage more diverse outputs.
+This promotes exploration and mitigates overfitting to noisy labels.
+As training progresses, the model has captured most of the information from the datasets.
+We then proceed to the second stage, where entropy minimization is applied to encourage more confident and deterministic output.
 By explicitly guiding the model from exploration to exploitation, this two-stage method enhances the model's ability to learn from noisy datasets.
-For instance, by applying the two-stage entropy optimization to Qwen2.5-VL-3B \cite{bai2025qwen25vltechnicalreport} with 50\% noise labels, the method further boosts performance from 76\% to 80.2\% on ScreenSpot dataset \cite{cheng2024seeclickharnessingguigrounding}, with similar gains observed across other levels of label noise (e.g., from 71\% to 75.8\% for 100\% noisy labels, and from 82.2\% to 83.6\% for 0\% noisy labels), as shown in Figure 1.
-It also consistently outperforms solely maximizing or minimizing the entropy \cite{zhang2025right}.
+For instance, by applying the two-stage entropy optimization to Qwen2.5-VL-3B \cite{bai2025qwen25vltechnicalreport} with 50\% noisy labels, the method further boosts performance from 76.2\% to 80.2\% on ScreenSpot dataset \cite{cheng2024seeclickharnessingguigrounding}, with similar gains observed across other levels of label noise (e.g., from 71\% to 75.8\% for 100\% noisy labels, and from 82.2\% to 83.6\% for 0\% noisy labels), as shown in Figure 1.
+It also outperforms pure entropy maximization or minimization in most noise settings, yielding the strongest overall robustness.
+Our contributions can be summarized as follows: \begin{itemize} \item We conduct comprehensive experiments across multiple dimensions: 1) varying noisy annotation rates, 2) diverse model architectures and scales (Qwen2-VL-2B, Qwen2.5-VL-3B, Qwen2-VL-7B~\citep{wang2024qwen2vl}, InternVL-3.5-2B~\citep{wang2025internvl3}), and 3) multiple tasks (GUI grounding, fine-grained classification, and open-vocabulary object detection), to evaluate the impact of noisy labels on RLVR.

-Our contributions can be summarized as follows: \begin{itemize} \item We conduct comprehensive experiments across multiple dimensions: 1) varying annotation rates, 2) diverse model architectures and scales (Qwen2-VL-2B, Qwen2.5-VL-3B, Qwen2-VL-7B), and 3) multiple task types (GUI grounding and fine-grained classification), to systematically evaluate the impact of noisy labels on RLVR. \item We demonstrate that RLVR-trained models with a certain proportion of noisy labels can achieve performance comparable to those trained with clean data, highlighting the robustness of RLVR to annotation noise. \item We introduce a two-stage entropy-guided optimization method for RLVR, which first maximizes and then minimizes entropy, significantly improving model performance on partially labeled or unlabeled data. \end{itemize}
+\item We identify the limitations of existing RLVR methods under noisy supervision and introduce a two-stage entropy-guided optimization method.
+By transitioning from exploration to exploitation, our approach mitigates overfitting to noisy labels while consolidating knowledge.